 Get enough sleep.
 Sleep deprivation can lead to heart disease, stroke, and diabetes.
 I’m not a good sleeper, but lately I’ve become a lot more intentional about working on this.

 Other stuff.
-Other choices we make include not drinking soda, eating very little red meat (a pretty convincing documentary is Forks Over Knives), and minimizing the amount of processed food we eat (in general, the shorter the ingredient list, the better).
+Other choices we make in our household include not drinking soda, eating very little red meat (a pretty convincing documentary is Forks Over Knives), and minimizing the amount of processed food we eat (in general, the shorter the ingredient list, the better).

-A lot of people have their own quirky health habits, and here, perhaps, is mine.
-I switched to a natural toothpaste (Tom’s of Maine) several years ago after reading some concerning things about Triclosan, an ingredient used in my former toothpaste of choice, Colgate Total.
+A lot of people have their own quirky health habits, and here, perhaps, are mine.
+I switched to a natural toothpaste (Tom’s of Maine) several years ago after reading some concerning things about Triclosan, an ingredient being used at the time in my former toothpaste of choice, Colgate Total.
 (More recently, I’ve heard that Colgate stopped using Triclosan.)
 I’ve also been more intentional about the sunscreen my family uses, using products that don’t contain certain chemicals such as oxybenzone while still doing a good job of protecting against the sun’s UV rays.

 More than money

 Of course, there’s a lot more at stake here than the cost of healthcare.
 There’s our lifespan and quality of life.

 A huge part of my motivation to exercise when I don’t want to or snack on carrots instead of cupcakes is that I’d love to grow old with my wife and be around when our kids graduate from college, get married, and have kids of their own.

 What’s next for me is cutting down on sugar.
 It’s intuitive that we shouldn’t eat so much sugar, but Gary Taubes, author of “The Case Against Sugar,” makes an especially compelling case.
 Read his book, listen to an interview with him, or just read this article, and you’ll be motivated to reduce sugar consumption as well.